Ethnic Studies Awards

 - Projects and papers with multiple authors are allowed, albeit only one awarded will be conveyed.

 - Each applicant must submit 3 copies of their work to the Ethnic Studies Program office in St. Joseph’s Hall, Room 109.
-Video and audio submissions may be sent electronically to the Ethnic Studies Program Assistant.
+Video and audio submissions may be sent electronically to the Ethnic Studies Department Assistant.

 Cedric Busette Memorial Award